A judge's view: IATA’s AIR Hackathon gives lift to innovative ideas

 - The revenue model for the airline was easily apparent

-- The technology they leveraged included a machine learning preference engine, which took in geospatial data, LinkedIn data via natural language processing, and airline services and rich content at scale through NDC Exchange API provided by ATPCO and SITA
+- The technology they leveraged included a machine learning preference engine, which took in geospatial data, LinkedIn data via natural language processing, and airline services and content at scale through NDC Exchange API provided by ATPCO and SITA

 - From the consumer standpoint, the app was able to seamlessly and instantaneously suggest services, nearby activities, and meetups based on the traveler’s schedule and learned preferences.

-Another winning team, Fly360, who won $5,000 and moved on to the incubation phase, incorporated Routehappy’s rich content API in an augmented and virtual reality application that gave travelers a realistic 360-degree feel of the airport, the airport lounges, and the aircraft cabin by using rich content.
+Another winning team, Fly360, who won $5,000 and moved on to the incubation phase, incorporated Routehappy’s content API in an augmented and virtual reality application that gave travelers a realistic 360-degree feel of the airport, the airport lounges, and the aircraft cabin by using airline content.
 It was simply a cool, immersive experience.

 In fact, several teams used the Routehappy API to fuel their NDC solution focusing on one of the most prominent business problems in airline retailing—how to provide travelers with a transparent shopping experience that allow us to trust and visually understand exactly what services we are buying at the point of purchase.